Arthy000/gherkin-testcafe/README.md

 # gherkin-testcafe

-> Run testcafe tests with gherkin syntax
+> Run TestCafé tests with the Gherkin syntax

 ## Table of contents